 Enjoy Better Sleep and Keep Stress in Check With Reishi

-Reishi mushrooms have been used for traditional medicinal practices for over 2,000 years, and for good reasons.
+Reishi mushrooms have been used for traditional medicinal practices for over 2,000 years, and good reasons.
 One study showed that reishi mushrooms are rich in peptides, polysaccharides, triterpenoids, amino acids, and vitamins, all of which offer a plethora of benefits for the body.

 Photo Credit: Wendell Smith